 - Follow sponsor instructions for application preparation (document length, font size/spacing, structure, required forms).
 Note: NIH page limits and proposal structure have changed dramatically.

-- Justify extraordinary budget increases among years.
+- Justify extraordinary budget changes among years.

 - Make sure that all signatures, including your collaborators' chairs and subcontracting institutions, have been obtained.

 - Allow sufficient time for department and Grants and Contracts review before the funding deadline.